saibotsivad/obsidian-at-people/README.md

 >
 > I'm open to better implementations that don't add a lot of complexity, just start a discussion.

+### 4. Create a new file on creating a new person

+By default, the plugin will not insert a new file when creating a new person.
+By toggling this a new file will be created.

+### 5. Template file

+Use a templater template file for each newly created @person file.

 ## Conflicts

 Several plugins have conflicts with using the `@` symbol, please look at the [Github issues for plugin conflicts](https://github.com/saibotsivad/obsidian-at-people/issues?q=is%3Aissue+conflict+) to see if yours has been resolved.